slusdit/data-slusd/README.md

 NextJS 14 server using Prisma ORM is running on [https:#data.slusd.us](https:#data.slusd.us)

-Requires `.env` file with the following values
+Requires `.env` file in the root directory with the following values

 ```.env
 # Prisma